kevinoliveira/kevinoliveira.github.io/posts/helloworld.md

 this is the very beginning of this site/blog, and i hope for the best.

-if you are wondering why the date is wrong, it's not wrong, i discovery time travel.
+**PS:** if you are wondering why the date is wrong, it's not, i found a way to time travel.

-**PS:** this was not written before internet.